 The National Institute for Social Integration also partners with the Lithuanian Investigative Journalism Centre „Siena” to create the most comprehensive public database in Lithuania.
-It has been launched at the beginning of October 2020 under the name “Karštos pėdos”, which means “hot lead” and can be literally translated as “hot feet”.
-Available in both Lithuanian and English, it is providing quick and easy insights into how politicians, high-ranking civil servants, and business are interconnected.
-Through powerful graph visualisation tool Linkurious, the „Karštos pėdos“ also visualises how national and EU funds are used.
+It was launched at the beginning of October 2020 under the name “Karštos pėdos”, which means “hot lead” and can be literally translated as “hot feet”.
+Available in both Lithuanian and English, it provides quick and easy insights into how politicians, high-ranking civil servants, and business are interconnected.
+Through the powerful graph visualisation tool Linkurious, the „Karštos pėdos“ also visualises how national and EU funds are used.

 As a combination of various and so far separated databases and a visualisation of the data analysis results, this innovative tool helps journalists to make their investigations and analyses much faster, but still accurately, and saves their time.
 In order to help authors to make the database even better, everyone is invited to send notifications of potential bugs or general feedback to firstname.lastname@example.org.

 Despite impracticability of face-to-face meetings, the project coordinators met representatives of the European Commission and other projects supported under the Media freedom and investigative journalism call for proposals, as they attended the online gathering on 22 September 2020.
 It was an excellent opportunity to explore other great projects, network, and agree on meeting in person when it’s possible again.
 Since the meeting was successful, the representative of the European Commission already confirmed that they will organise more events like this.